 As proposed here, are mammoths the giants' livestock, or are the giants actually 'controlled' and used by the mammoths to defend their herds?

 Angst?
-What Angst?: Serana was turned into a vampire lord (implied to have been done by being raped by Morag Bal), caught between a family war between her parents, and sealed away for centuries or even millennia with an Elder Scroll, and when she wakes up her parents are more concerned with their respective plots against the other rather than her safety and her wishes.
+What Angst?: Serana was turned into a vampire lord (implied to have been done by being raped by Morag Bal), caught between a family war between her parents, and sealed away for centuries with an Elder Scroll, and when she wakes up her parents are more concerned with their respective plots against the other rather than her safety and her wishes.
 All things considered, she takes it pretty well outside the handful of moments she call out the relevant parties for their behavior.

 Bethesda Boss Syndrome hits twice in during the main quest.
 The only plot relevant Dragon Priest (extremely powerful undead sorcerer) is easily the weakest of them all and Alduin only appears to differ from the elite Ancient Dragons by having a few more hitpoints.
 Its even worse during the final battle in the afterlife, since you are assisted by the souls of three legendary Nord warriors